HED-GIT/language_chain/README.md

 - haskell has to be initialized, find a way to remove it
 - main not using haskell_chain.h and rust_chain.h
 - make go use haskell header file
+- make java not use strings that are defined in c code